-The eMERGe reporting guidance is designed for use by researchers conducting a meta-ethnography (referred to throughout as "reviewers": the term "reviewers" for people who conduct and report meta-ethnographies was the preferred term identified from the eMERGe Delphi studies in line with the increasing use of systematic review methodology for qualitative evidence syntheses), peer reviewers, journal editors, and end-users of metaethnographies including policy makers and practitioners.
+The eMERGe reporting guidance is designed for use by researchers conducting a meta-ethnography (referred to throughout as "reviewers": the term "reviewers" for people who conduct and report meta-ethnographies was the preferred term identified from the eMERGe Delphi studies in line with the increasing use of systematic review methodology for qualitative evidence syntheses), peer reviewers, journal editorsand end-users of meta-ethnographies including policy makers and practitioners.
 The eMERGe guidance also provides a helpful structure for anyone contemplating or conducting a meta-ethnography.
-While the guidance was developed for meta-ethnography, some of the reporting criteria, such as those relating to stating a review question and reporting literature search and selection strategies, might also be applicable to other forms of gualitative evidence synthesis and thus overlap with the generic ENTREQ guidance for reporting a wide range of qualitative evidence syntheses (Tong et al., 2012).
-In contrast to eMERGe, ENTREQ does not provide guidance regarding reporting of the complex analytic synthesis processes (Phases 4-6) in a meta-ethnography and did not follow good practice guidance for developing a reporting guideline (Moher et al., 2010), for example, it was not designed with the consensus of a wider community of experts (Cunningham et al., 2018; Flemming, Booth, Hannes, Cargo, & Noyes, 2018).
+While the guidance was developed for meta-ethnography, some of the reporting criteria, such as those relating to stating a review question and reporting literature search and selection strategies, might also be applicable to other forms of qualitative evidence synthesis and thus overlap with the generic ENTREQ guidance for reporting a wide range of qualitative evidence syntheses (Tong et al., 2012).
+In contrast to eMERGe, ENTREQ does not provide guidance regarding reporting of the complex analytic synthesis processes (Phases 4-6) in a meta-ethnography and did not follow good practice guidance for developing a reporting guideline (Moher et al., 2010), for example, it was not designed with the consensus of a wider community of experts (Flemming et al., 2018; Cunningham et al., in press).